---

 You can set the `environment` using the plugin `options` property as shown above, or using the `SENTRY_ENVIRONMENT` environment variable.
 The environment variable takes precedence over the plugin option.

-For per-environment builds with EAS Build, set `SENTRY_ENVIRONMENT` in your build profiles:
+For per-environment builds with EAS Build, set `SENTRY_ENVIRONMENT` in your build profiles.
+You can also set `SENTRY_RELEASE` and `SENTRY_DIST` if you use custom release names:

 `eas.json`